Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Conclusions

-In this work, we explore the origin and evolution of extended [\ion{C}{2}] emission that prevails in high-$z$ galaxies.
-We implement a post-processing framework on a suite of $5 \leq z \leq 6$ simulated galaxies ($M_{\star} \sim 10^{9.5}$--$10^{10.5}\,M_{\odot}$) from the FIRE-2 cosmological zoomed simulations \citep{Hopkins18,Ma18,Ma19,Wetzel23,Wetzel25}, which involves simulating the three-dimensional dust radiative transfer using \textsc{skirt} \citep{Baes15,Camps15,Camps20} and photoionization modeling of the ISM using \textsc{cloudy} \citep{Ferland17}.
-Our simulated results not only enable direct comparisons with ALMA observations, but also allow us to investigate in detail how [\ion{C}{2}] halos evolve in response to the bursty SFHs of high-$z$ galaxies.
+In this paper, we explore the origin and evolution of extended [\ion{C}{2}] emission that prevails in high-$z$ bursty galaxies.
+We implement a post-processing framework on a sample of $5 \leq z \leq 6$ galaxies ($M_{\star} \sim 10^{9.5}$--$10^{10.5}\,M_{\odot}$) from the FIRE-2 cosmological zoom-in simulations, which involves simulating the three-dimensional dust radiative transfer using \textsc{skirt} and photoionization modeling using \textsc{Cloudy}.
+Our post-processing analysis not only enables direct comparisons with ALMA observations, but also allows us to investigate in detail how [\ion{C}{2}] halos evolve in response to the bursty SFHs of high-$z$ galaxies.

 Our main findings are summarized as follows: